trigvi/telegrammo/README.md

 Nodejs API app for managing sub-bots of a Telegram bot.

-Basically, Telegram let's you only create 20 bots.
+Telegram let's you only create 20 bots.
 This API works around that by allowing the creation and management (on your own db) of unlimited sub-bots.

 *Developed with: Nodejs 10, Postgres 11, Debian 10*